Yoga East Teacher's Page - Information for Our Teachers

 Use of the Studios

 We welcome teachers to use the studios when the space is free to do your own practice or pick up something left behind; phone, mat, etc. Many teachers don’t have yoga space at home, or a rope wall or a whale!
 However, there must be a few restrictions to our policy:

 Make a reservation with the studio manager to make sure the space is not in use.

-East End – contact Catherine
+East End – contact Catherine or Susan.

-Kentucky St – contact Laura
+Kentucky St – contact Laura.

 Our liability policy doesn’t allow students to be unattended in the studios, and this means please don’t invite students or friends except for other Yoga East teachers.
 If you use the studio to give a private lesson, that must be set up with a manager.